What Makes a Hostile Work Environment?

 Contact our hostile work environment attorneys for a free consultation

 For help addressing a hostile work environment and filing a lawsuit or EEOC charge, talk to the Employment discrimination and sexual harassment Attorneys at the Derek Smith Law Group, PLLC.
-We focus on Labor & employment law and our legal team has been litigating employment claims for over 20 years.
-The New York City, New Jersey, Philadelphia & Maimi hostile work environment attorneys at the Derek T. Smith Law Group have been a strong and reliable advocate for clients dealing with difficult employment law issues such as hostile work environments, sexual harassment and employment discrimination.
-Our employment discrimination attorneys know the intricacies of employment laws and use that knowledge to deliver the most favorable legal results for you.
+We focus on employment law and our legal team has been litigating employment claims for over 20 years.
+The hostile work environment attorneys at the Derek T. Smith Law Group have been a strong and reliable advocate for clients dealing with difficult employment law issues such as hostile work environments, sexual harassment and employment discrimination.
+Our employment discrimination attorneys know the intricacies of employment laws and use that knowledge to deliver the most favourable legal results for you.
 Call us today at 800-807-2209.
 We know how incredibly difficult it may be to be in your position.
-Let our New York, New Jersey, Philadelphia & Maimi hostile work environment attorneys help.
+Let our hostile work environment attorneys help.

 Different Types of Sexual Harassment Cases We Handle:

 - Sexism in the Workplace

 - Sexual Gift-Giving at Work